 Tips when you take out a student loan

 - Don’t take out more than your expected first year’s salary.
-You can find salary information online at salary.com, payscale.com, and glassdoor.com
+You can find salary information online at salary.com, payscale.com and glassdoor.com

 - Look for free money.
 Loans have to be paid back, but grants and scholarships don’t.
 Scholarships might not cover the entire cost of tuition, but they can help.
 Just make sure you start applying as soon as you get your acceptance letter so you can spend enough time on your application – receiving a scholarship can be very competitive.

-- Start a community college.
+- Start at a community college.
 Many international students will start their studies in the US at a community college.
 These schools offer an excellent education at a lower price and they are a great stepping stone to a four-year university.
 At a community college, you can begin your Bachelor’s Degree studies and then continue at a partner university, which can save you a lot of money.
 SchoolApply has partnered with many community colleges throughout the US and can help you find one that offers the degree program you are interested in.

 - Plan ahead.
 Once you are accepted, plan the classes you will need to take over the course of your degree program.
 Consider what classes you could take over the summer when tuition might be less, and see when you could take a heavier course load to complete your degree in less time.
-Most importantly, try not to make your program last longer than it should.
+Most importantly, try not to make you program last longer than it should.
 Four years should not turn into five, and two years should not turn into three.
 Avoid repeating classes or changing majors because this will require more time in school, which means more tuition costs.

 - Keep expenses low.
 Think about where you can save money – live with roommates or family members who live nearby, use public transportation instead of buying a car, keep your books in good condition so you can sell them at the end of the term.
-There are plenty of ways that you can keep costs low so you can dedicate more money to paying back your student loans or take out fewer loans, to begin with.
+There are plenty of ways that you can keep costs low so you can dedicate more money to paying back your student loans, or take out fewer loans to begin with.

 Other ways to finance your studies overseas